Guilherme-R-Figueiredo/Python_Portfolio_Guilherme/README.md

 ## 3. Analyzing Patient Data

-### This code represents Part 1 and 2, and shows inflammation data from multiple patients
+  ### 3.1.
+This code represents part 1 and 2, and shows inflammation data from multiple patients

 ```python
 import numpy